nsu-ai-team/disambiguation/skip-thoughts/README.md

 This folder contains an approach to sense disambiguation task based on the following work:
-Yukun Zhu, Ryan Kiros, Richard Zemel, Ruslan Salakhutdinov, Raquel Urtasun, Antonio Torralba, Sanja Fidler.
-"Aligning Books and Movies: Towards Story-like Visual Explanations by Watching Movies and Reading Books."
+Ryan Kiros, Yukun Zhu, Ruslan Salakhutdinov, Richard S. Zemel, Antonio Torralba, Raquel Urtasun, and Sanja Fidler.
+"Skip-Thought Vectors."

 Files in this folder, except for main.py and test.py, are based on this repository: https://github.com/ryankiros/skip-thoughts, however we made some changes, such as adopting the code to Python 3.